tagehenry/mcmd/README.md

 ## Features

 - **Configurable via JSON**: All connection and command details are stored in `config.json` for easy editing and separation from code.
+- **Threaded Execution**: Run commands or scripts on multiple hosts concurrently.
+The number of parallel SSH connections is controlled by the `threads` value in `config.json` for faster execution on large IP lists.
 - **Secure Password Handling**: By default, the script prompts for the SSH password at runtime.
 Optionally, you can use the `--unsecure` flag to use the password from the config file (not recommended for production).
 - **Argument Parsing with Error Handling**: Uses argparse to handle command-line arguments.
 If unsupported flags are used, the script displays a clear error message and help text.
 - **Run Scripts or Commands**: Use the `--script` flag to run a script on remote hosts, or run a command as specified in the config.